zhangt239/example-repository/README.md

 # example-reverse-pull-request
-This repository is to test a reverse pull request to update a student's fork from earthlab-education:master.
+This repository is used to demonstrate a reverse pull request to update a student's fork from earthlab-education:master.